mark96harris/mark96harris.github.io/README.md

 - Directed the formulation and successful execution of comprehensive testing programs, encompassing large-scale detonations, gun systems, simulant dispersion, warhead penetration, and ballistic imaging
 - Demonstrated technical prowess by authoring persuasive bids and proposals, crafting illustrative test layouts, allocating resources, and designing custom technical parts

-### Data Science Projects
+## Data Science Projects

+### Project 1 - Free Space Quantum Optics

 **Adaptive-Optics-Enabled Quantum Communications: A Technique for Daytime Space-To-Earth Links Adaptive-Optics-Enabled Quantum Communications: A Technique for Daytime Space-To-Earth Links
 Physical Review Applied · Jul 29, 2021**
 ![](https://github.com/mark96harris/mark96harris.github.io/assets/126911211/716d490a-cf41-49a3-a0f6-05910c2e3642)

 > Figure a, A very dense plot showing how we have combined 6 variables of our experimental results showing that Adaptive Optics can increase quantum channel efficiencies by more that 10 dB while spacially filtering daytime background light at the diffraction limit.
-This plot is using 1 x HV 5/7 turbulence profile, Open/Closed Loop AO, Strehl ratio, r~o~ spacial coherence, rho^2^ scintillation index - all important atmospheric turbulence parameters
+This plot is using 1 x HV 5/7 turbulence profile, Open/Closed Loop AO, Strehl ratio, r~o~ spacial coherence, rho^2^ scintillation index - all crucial atmospheric turbulence parameters

+### Project 2 - Optimizing Quantum Communication

+**Quantum Communication over Atmospheric Channels: A Framework for Optimizing Wavelength and FilteringQuantum Communication over Atmospheric Channels: A Framework for Optimizing Wavelength and Filtering
+Physical Review Applied · Oct 18, 2021**

+> The (a),(b) atmospheric transmission η~trans~ and spectral radiance Hb and (c),(d) the key-bit rate R^(i)^~KB~ for the summersolstice with high visibility (50 km), plotted as a function of r~0~.
+In this case, we narrow the spectral filter width to λ = 0.05-nm.
+These plots lead us to believe that shorter wavelengths are a more optimal choice when working Quantum Key Rate equations found in the literature of the above publication.